Mount Kembla: The disaster

-At around 14:00 on 31 July 1902 a large amount of flame and smoke burst from the main tunnel, along with a loud noise.
+At around 14:00 on 31 July 1902 a large amount of flame and smoke burst from the main tunnel, accompanied by a loud noise.
 (Note: Although the sound of the explosion could be heard 9 mi away, survivors reported feeling or hearing nothing apart from a momentary sensation of deafness or feeling suffocated.)
 Other adits had smoke driven out from them.
-261 men were underground at the time, but after the blast some of them managed to find their own way out.
+261 men were underground at the time, but after the blast some of them managed to escape.

 The Royal Commission produced a summary of their findings about the cause and mechanism of the disaster.
 A roof fall in the 4th Right goaf drove out a considerable amount of a fire-damp/air mixture.
 The mixture passed along the 4th Right road crossing the No. 1 Right traveling road and bursting through the canvas doors into No 1 Right haulage road.
 As the mixture travelled it raised coal dust which was carried with it.
 The mixture started to travel outbye (Note: "outbye" – away from the coal face towards the entrance) before being stopped by the ventilation air current and forced back inbye.
 (Note: "inbye" – towards the coal face) Some of the gas travelled ahead of the main pocket further inbye where it met the naked light used by a wheeler at the 4th Left junction.
 Once strong enough to ignite it flashed back along the haulage road to the main body of the gas.
 The fire-damp/coal-dust/air mixture then exploded.
 The force of the explosion raised more coal-dust leading to further explosions until the flame was seen to come out of the entrance.

 The explosions "wrecked a large portion of the mine" and killed some miners.
 The incomplete combustion of the coal-dust resulted in the production of carbon monoxide, or after-damp.
 The after-damp was responsible for the majority of the deaths.

 During the explosion the shaft district, where the ventilation furnace was, was not affected.
 The furnace continued to draw air through the mine and clear the after-damp.
 Since all drifts and adits were intakes the rescuers were able to enter the mine as the after-damp cleared.
 They were further hindered by roof falls caused by the explosion.
 Two of the rescuers, Mr H. O. MacCabe and William McMurray, pushed ahead too fast and were killed by the after-damp.